“Every champion was once a contender who refused to give up”

 Rocky is a sports drama starring the relatively unknown Sylvester Stallone at the time of its release.
 Inspired by the boxing match between Muhammed Ali and Chuck Wepner, Stallone got to work on writing the screenplay for Rocky, taking on the lead role in the film as he knew that if he didn’t, it would be something which he would always regret.
 Chosen by heavyweight boxing champion Apollo Creed, Rocky Balboa agrees to an exhibition match in which he will receive a $150,000 sum.
 Having never made a success of his boxing career, Rocky takes on the challenge to battle his far superior contender, Creed.

 With a slow start, I have to say I enjoyed Rocky much more than I initially thought I would.
 Although a boxing film on the surface, the film delves much deeper into the complexities of Rocky Balboa’s life as a failed professional athlete who ends up working as a loanshark to make ends meat.
-However, despite his hardships, he shows through the importance hard work and dedication things can be achieved they you may never have dreamt to be possible.
+However, despite his hardships, he shows that through hard work and dedication you can achieve the impossible.
 Hopefully, this will inspire me to be more consistent with my posts!

 Full of iconic symbols, including the catchy soundtrack and the famous “Rocky Steps”, this film is certainly one which everybody needs to see at least once in their lifetime.